 The gallery is located at

-Hošek Contemporary, established in 2016, is an art residency and gallery located on a boat in Berlin-Mitte.
-The gallery focuses primarily on site specific installations, performing arts and experimental sound installations.
-The gallery hosts weekly experimental music installations, providing musicians an opportunity to showcase their sound skills to a Berlin audience.
+Established in 2016, Hošek Contemporary is a gallery, performance space and art residency located on a historical boat in Mitte, Berlin.
+The focus is primarily on performing arts, site-specific installations and experimental sound works.
+The gallery hosts weekly improvised music sets, providing musicians an opportunity to showcase their sound skills to a Berlin audience.

-MS Heimatland, seat of the gallery, can be rented for art or business events.
-We have a range of opportunities for receptions, dinners, weddings, BBQs, concerts, art openings or business meetings.
-The exceptional position of the gallery set on the Fischerinsel overlooking the skyline and the mix of modern urbanism with idyllic nature in the heart of the city creates a very unique atmosphere.
+Both the exhibition and performance spaces on MS Heimatland can be rented for art or business events.
+We have a range of opportunities for weddings, BBQs, concerts, art openings, film screenings, stage performances, theatre productions or film & photo shoots.
+Overlooking the city’s skyline, the modern urbanism and the idyllic natural setting right in the heart of Berlin create a very unique atmosphere.

 Please get in touch with us via

 Born in 1988 in Czech republic, Petr Hošek studied art history and the theory of art in Prague and Madrid before he received his MA at Charles’ University in Prague.
 His MA thesis explored a possibility of presenting Post-Internet Art within the Physical Gallery Spaces.
 After curatorial residency in New York City with Residency Unlimited in 2012, he worked in cooperation with Prague based gallery Futura and later he co-founded Gallery Plevel which focused on presenting on-line art in a refurbished 19th century industrial space.
 After he relocated to Berlin in 2014, he established Hošek Contemporary.